RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 - Currently, there is no sampling of omega values, though these can deviate a bit from 180 degrees during final relaxation.
 (The exception is sampling *cis*-peptide bonds at positions preceding proline if the **-cyclic_peptide:sample_cis_pro_frequency** flag is used to specify a frequency between 0 and 1.)
 - Currently, only alpha-amino acids are supported, though it will be possible to generalize this to arbitrary backbones in the near future.
 - Currently, there is no support for any sort of cyclization other than head-to-tail backbone cyclization, or for any sort of cross-link other than disulfide bonds.
 These limitations will be addressed in the future.
+- When predicting structures of mixed D/L peptides, it is important to use a symmetric scorefunction (_i.e._ one in which mirror-image structures score and minimize identically).
+The talaris2013, talaris2014, and beta_nov15 scorefunctions are all fully symmetric when used with the **-score:symmetric_gly_tables** flag, and fully symmetric but for glycine when used without the flag.
+The Cartesian variants of these score functions (talaris2013_cart, talaris2014_cart, and beta_nov15_cart) are also fully symmetric, but for glycine.
+- Similarly, the scorefunction used must support cyclic geometry.
+All of talaris2013, talaris2014, and beta_nov15 (plus their Cartesian variants, talaris2013_cart, talaris2014_cart, and beta_nov15_cart) support cyclic geometry as of 20 September 2016.